-Regarding the library sets of CDMA Link level data, the default sets distributed within SEAMCAT library are understood to be sufficient to cover typical CDMA systems expected to be deployed in Europe and their respective frequency bands.
-You may defined any additional link level data to cover other types of CDMA systems.
-However, it is recommended that only users with advanced knowledge of CDMA systems develop the new CDMA Link level data for SEAMCAT simulations as several serious considerations should be undertaken before creating new Link level data:
+Regarding the library sets of CDMA Link level data, the default sets distributed within SEAMCAT library are understood to be sufficient to cover typical CDMA systems expected to be deployed in Europe and their respective frequency bands. any additional link level data may be defined to cover other types of CDMA systems.
+However, it is recommended that only users with advanced knowledge of CDMA systems develop the new CDMA Link level data for SEAMCAT simulations as several considerations should be kept in mind before creating new Link level data:

 The SEAMCAT CDMA Link level data have different formats for uplink and downlink sections of CDMA link.
 In particular, the Link level data for uplink provides Eb / No requirements, whereas downlink data define the Ec / Ior requirements;

-You should check carefully that the newly created CDMA link level data is appropriate for the SEAMCAT's CDMA simulation methodology for the respective section of the link (uplink/downlink).
+Check carefully that the newly created CDMA link level data is appropriate for the SEAMCAT's CDMA simulation methodology for the respective section of the link (uplink/downlink).

-From the worskpace, you can select the library that you want to use as shown below.
+From the worskpace, select the relevant library item as shown below: